w0lf-d3n/Quebec_Wordlist/README.md

 By enumerating relevant domains and passwords, while eliminating duplicates, we obtained the list quebec.txt.

-We plan to update regurarly the wordlist, as we find more proper data to add.
+We plan to regurarly update the wordlist, as we find more proper data to add (contact us if you like to add your findings).

 ---
 ### CONTACT US